Matthew William Langford is a composer and trumpet player based in Denver, Colorado.

-Drawn to the nuance and complexities he sees in nature and in people, Langford's compositional styles often blend elements of both impressionism and expressionism to create worlds of sound and meaning that relate deeply with a human subconscious experience of the world.
+Drawn to the nuance and complexities he sees in nature and in people, Langford's compositional approach often blends elements of both impressionism and expressionism to create worlds of sound and meaning that relate deeply with a human subconscious experience of the world.
 He is interested in the embodied nature of things; of creature, substance, and place, the mysteries of phenomena not always seen, but always there, the obscuring of time and space and everything in between.
-His techniques allow for intuitive and spontaneous process within conceptual design framework related to the essence of what is being explored.
+His techniques allow for intuitive and spontaneous discovery within conceptual design framework related to the essence of what is being explored.
 Some of his current compositional explorations involve transitional space, light and color play, and an unusual attention to how sound fills its environment.

 As a trumpet player, Langford has performed alongside artists at the Brevard Music Center Orchestral Studies Institute, the London Symphony Orchestra Youth Institutes, and as a member of the world-renowned Eastman Wind Ensemble.
 He has also performed and recorded with talented song-writers in the US and abroad and is comfortable in a wide variety of styles.